 - You can use [▼] (m 4) while shooting a movie to change the flash mode setting. - Movie recording is interrupted for a few seconds at the point where a snapshot is recorded. - Shooting a snapshot during movie recording is not possible while any one of the following BEST SHOT scenes is selected.
-Prerecord (Movie), Dynamic Photo, Cross, Pastel, Multi-motion Image, ID Photo.

-White board, etc., For YouTube, Voice Recording
+Prerecord (Movie), Dynamic Photo, Multi-motion Image, ID Photo, Business cards and documents, White board, etc., For YouTube, Voice Recording